My Litigation Crystal Ball

 Turning now to focus on a selection of our practice areas: fraud, securities, competition, tax and trusts:

 English courts continue to adapt to new challenges posed by fraudsters.
 Cryptocurrencies are an interesting case in point.
 The technology is developing at a pace that is not matched by new rules and regulations, and is being exploited by fraudsters.
 Where regulations do not yet exist, the English courts are stepping in with innovative approaches to facilitate asset tracing.
-For example, 2018 saw the first freezing orders made in relation to cryptocurrencies and blockchain.
+For example, 2018 saw the first freezing orders made in relation to cryptocurrencies.
 It also saw the first worldwide freezing order against ‘persons unknown’ in a cyber fraud case, enabling defendants to be identified and wide-scale disclosure against third-party banks.
 The birth of the Unexplained Wealth Order (UWO) was promised as a new tool available to law enforcement in the context of civil asset recovery, aimed squarely at tainted assets.
 While we have not yet seen UWOs used frequently, they are likely to gain momentum in years to come, not least as geopolitical pressures touch the UK’s economic interests.
 These orders may also provide a platform for increased collaboration between law enforcement and civil practitioners, particularly where parallel investigations and litigation are conducted by the state and victim.

 As society becomes more connected and the world becomes a smaller place, the number and geographical diversity of people or institutions affected by any one incident grows.
 Group litigation is increasing, no more so than in securities disputes.
 Shareholders bringing claims against corporates for failures affecting the value of their shareholdings is not new in the US and in a number of other jurisdictions including the Netherlands and Japan.
 Traditionally, England and Wales have fallen behind for two main reasons: